kangata/herobot/CONTRIBUTING.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.
 By contributing, you agree that your contributions will be licensed under the same license.

 ---